manhvu0803/Group2_Shopii-Project/backend/readme.md

 ## Register
 /register?email={verified email address}&{user info queries}

-Respond:
+Respond: A json that contains
-- A json {verified: false} if the email isn't verified
+- {verified: false} if the email isn't verified
-- 200 OK if the server has received the data
+- {infoReceived: true} if the info is received properly
-- A json {invalid: bool, reason: "..."} if the username is invalid
+- {invalid: bool, reason: "..."} if the username is invalid
+- {registrationCompleted: true} if the user info is completed and user is registered

 ## Forgot password
 /forgotpassword?email={email address}